ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

 --- CI in our project takes a key role as it takes care of the first part of the pipeline that has to do with the code building and testing.
-We have done this trough unittesting and Github actions.
+We have done this through unittesting and Github actions.

 For the unit testing, as explained in question 7, we wrote two test, one for the data and the other for the model.
 In the test_data.py we test that the label and the images of the dataset have been correctly generated and they have the same length.
 In the test_model.py, we test that the model has the correct architecture, and with an input of a tensor the same size of our images in the dataset has the desired output.